Emualluig/WebviewCSharpTemplate/README.md

 Open in visual studio

-Run the command `run npm install` in the folder html
+Run the command `npm install` in the folder html

 Create dir named dist